CrystalMorris/InventoryApp/README.md

 1. Be present - notify team if you must be away.
 2. Don't Give Up
-3. Give Crystal $5/day
-4. Ask each other for help.
+3. Ask each other for help.
-5. Always tell each other when a pull request has been created.
+4. Always tell each other when a pull request has been created.
-6. Never push to main.
+5. Never push to main.
-7. Don't eat the bunnies.
+6. Don't eat the bunnies.